MattK158/MattK158/README.md

 # About Me
 - 🔭 I’m currently working on Receipt to Recipe, a web application for uploading receipts, scanning with an ocr, and turning them into recipes.
 - 🌱 I’m currently learning PHP, new libraries, and exploring the integration of AI models into my workflows.
 Specifically utilizing the OpenAI API to generate dynamic content.
+- ⭐ I like to volunteer and have spent many years as a Service Chairman at a non-profit organization.
 # My Latest Projects
 - [Receipt to Recipe](https://github.com/MattK158/ReceiptToRecipe): Upload your receipt, add ingredients to your fridge, and generate new recipes for every meal!
 - [Curbside eCommerce store](https://github.com/MattK158/eCommerceWebApp): Similar to H-E-B Curbside, this web application allows you to shop for groceries, edit your cart, and checkout.